pie/terms/sla.md

 ## Overages and limitations
 Should we exceed your included hours in any given month, we will inform you of this fact in the relevant support ticket and you will have the option to place your account on hold until the following month.
 Any overages incurred up to that point will be considered billable.

 Your account will be limited to twice the number of your included hours in any given month, and we will inform you immediately if this amount is reached.
-All hours worked beyond this amount will be considered unbillable unless specifically authorised by yourself and will not be bound by the terms of theis SLA.
+Unless specifically authorised by yourself, any hours worked beyond this amount will be considered unbillable.
+Once authorised, any work beyond this amount will not be bound by the terms of this SLA.

 ## Out-of-hours support
 It is possible to arrange for support outside the service level window defined in the SLA.
 While we will endeavour to accommodate any request, such support cannot be guaranteed and must be pre-arranged and agreed via email by a representative of Pie Web Limited.